 Modern Monetary Theory for Dummies.

-Now, the “New Breed” of politicians, who grew up during the QE years, believe that it will be Okay to simply print as much money as the government needs to pay for any and all welfare, regardless of any value backing the new money.
+The “New Breed” of politicians who grew up during those years, believe that it will be Okay to simply keep printing as much money as the government needs to pay for any and all welfare, regardless of the inflation caused by the new money.

-By the time The Great Recession came along, we were so accustomed to our inflated dollar, no one batted an eyelash when Bernanke massively increased the printing to $85 billion a month and called it Quantitative Easing.
-According to Ben, Quantitative Easing would allow the banks and the market and the economy, to float rather than crash.
+By the time the Sub-Prime Mortgage Crisis came along, we were so accustomed to our inflated dollar, no one batted an eyelash when Bernanke massively increased the printing of money to $85 billion a month.

 He called it Quantitative Easing to make it sound more acceptable, safe, good for the economy.

 According to Bernanke, Quantitative Easing would allow the banks and the market and the economy, to float rather than crash, and recovery would be quick and painless.